-Puppies should be 8–12 weeks old to give it time with its mother and littermates.
+Puppies should be eight to 12 weeks old to give it time with its mother and siblings.
 This will help your puppy socialize better with other dogs.
 Puppies that aren't socialized by 14 weeks may become fearful or aggressive around people.

 Adult dogs: Adult dogs are often housebroken and usually have some training.
 How it adapts to your house depends on its past living situations, and how well it was socialized as a puppy.
 You might have to work harder to establish a bond if it was abandoned or mistreated.

 Ask shelter staff if they know anything about the dog's previous home.
 Maintaining a similar routine can help to ease the transition.
 A good obedience class will speed-up bonding and help correct any inappropriate behaviour.

 The breed you choose depends on how you plan to spend time with your dog.
 If you like camping or hiking, a retriever or spaniel might be a good choice.
 If you like running, consider a high-energy, long-legged breed.

 Consider the climate you live in.
 Dogs with thick coats may overheat during runs in hot weather.
 Some dogs aren't suited to cold weather and may not get enough exercise during harsh Canadian winters.

 Certain breeds were created for specific jobs, and it may be hard to train away those behaviours.
 Mixed-breed dogs and those of unknown parentage are usually problem-free family pets, though it can be more difficult to predict their character or potential health issues.

 While each breed has certain personality traits, not every dog of that breed will exhibit them.
 Be sure to get to know any dog or puppy before adopting.